How Do Architects Charge Fees?

 Fees can be fixed at set amounts for each stage of the project.
 This is great as you will know exactly what you will need to pay and when; but may not be possible if the scope of the project is not yet clear.

 Fees that are charged on a time basis are calculated from records of time spent on the project, and the architect’s agreed hourly rate.
 This can be combined with a cap on the overall amount at an agreed level.

-So, just follow these keys steps and you won’t go too far wrong.
-You should be able to agree reasonable architects fees that will give you good value and a great service.
+So with the information presented above you should just be able to follow these keys steps to agree architects fees that will give you good value and an excellent service.